knorm/knorm/README.md

 // with Knex's schema builder.
 ```

-Knorm doesn't require models to have an `id` or timestamp fields but it will do
-the right thing (*as far as I have tested*) if they've been added.
-If your `id`
-or timestamp fields have names other than `id`, `createdAt` and `updatedAt`
+If your `id` or timestamp fields have names other than `id`, `createdAt` and
-respectively, you can configure that as well:
+`updatedAt` respectively, you can configure that as well:

 ```js
 Model.idField = 'uuid';